-$Tenant-based vouchers that the \ MTW\ PHA is currently project-basing in the \ Plan\ Year.\ These include only those in$ which at least an AHAP is already in place at the beginning of the Plan Year.
-Indicate whether the unit is included in the plan Year in the plan Year indicate whether the unit is included in the plan Year indicate whether the uniRAD.
+Tenant-based vouchers that the MTW PHA is currently project-basing in the Plan Year.
+These include only those in which at least an AHAP is already in place at the beginning of the Plan Year.
+Indicate whether the unit is included in RAD.